Esther Rolle: Collection of Esther Rolle's personal works

 Rolle's family donated over 100 items of hers to the African-American Research Library and Cultural Center in Fort Lauderdale, Florida.
 The collection includes gowns, a black Raggedy Andy doll she endorsed, a recording of poems recited by Rolle, and awards such as the 1974 NAACP Eighth Image Award for Best Actress in a Series and her 1979 Emmy for her role in Summer of My German Soldier.
+There is a street named after Esther Rolle in her hometown of Pompano Beach, Florida.